Small businesses have found it’s more important than ever to connect with customers via websites and social media.

 Cost is also a factor in choosing the right platform for your small business website.
 You may have high requirements but can only afford to spend so much.
 Your budget will then limit the kind of platform used to host your website.

-The average cost to create a small business website is between $50 to $10,000 per month, depending on its platform.
+The average cost of website design for small business is between $50 to $10,000 per month, depending on its platform.

-There are three ways to build a small business website:
+There are three ways to a small business website creation:

 - Use a website builder